openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 ## Mutual Authentication

 Authentication in EDHOC-PSK depends on the security of the session key and the protocol's confidentiality.
 Both security properties hold as long as the PSK remains secret.
-Even though the foruth message (message_4) remains optional, mutual authentication is not guaranteed without it, or without an OSCORE message or any application data that confirms that the Responder owns the PSK.
+Even though the fourth message (message_4) remains optional, mutual authentication is not guaranteed without it, or without an OSCORE message or any application data that confirms that the Responder owns the PSK.
 When message_4 is included, the protocol achieves explicit key confirmation in addition to mutual authentication.

 ## External Authorization Data Protection